michaeltccd/ITSE1430-docs/documentation/github/setup/readme.md

 To ensure everyone starts out on the correct foot there is a template repository defined in the class repository site.
 For now this will be done using the web interface.

+*Note: You must have already cloned the class Shared repository to your local machine.*

 1. In your repository created earlier click the `Upload files` option.
 2. There should be no files.
 Using Windows Explorer, drag and drop all the content from the `Template` folder (in the class repository that you cloned previously) to your empty repository.
 2. Under `Commit changes` put a comment message about seeding the repository.